denzuko-forked/heroku-buildpack-minecraft/README.md

 ## Usage

 Create a [free ngrok account](https://ngrok.com/) and copy your Auth token.
+Then create a [free zerotier account](https://my.zerotier.com/login) and network.

 Then create a new Git project with a `eula.txt` file:

 ```sh-session
 $ echo 'eula=true' > eula.txt